 "The mission of the Vietnam Center at Texas Tech University is to support and encourage research and education regarding all aspects of the American Vietnam experience; promoting a greater understanding of this experience and the peoples and cultures of Southeast Asia.
 Its functions are threefold: support for the Vietnam Archive and the collection and preservation of pertinent historical source material; promotion of education through exhibits, classroom instruction, educational programs, and publications; and encouragement of related scholarship through organizing and hosting conferences and symposia, academic, educational, and cultural exchanges, and the publishing of scholarly research."

 "VOAHA enables you to access the full audio recordings of oral histories that have been deposited in Special Collections of the University Library.
 You can hear the voice, pitch, and rhythm of the narrations as well as the emotions these convey.
-You will hear the actual spoken words of oral history narrators, rather than seeing a written version of them in the form of a transcript."
+You will hear the actual spoken words of oral history narrators, rather than seeing a written version of them in the form of a transcript.
+The CSULB oral history collections have been assembled from a number of sources and cover topics ranging from women's social history, labor and ethnic studies to Long Beach Area history and the musical developments in Southern California.
+Some of the interviews in the Asian American, Mexican American and women's history collections were recorded as early as 1972 and include interviews with narrators who were born in the mid to late 19th century.
+Presently, more than 1000 hours with 350 very diverse narrators are available online."

 "... an online presentation of selections from a multi-format ethnographic field collection documenting the everyday life of residents of Farm Security Administration (FSA) migrant work camps in central California in 1940 and 1941."